 Even if your bird can talk (lucky you!), they probably can't communicate exactly how they feel with their words.
 Are they excited, angry, playful, or sick?
 Fortunately, you can use your bird's body language to figure out their emotions.
 Birds are highly expressive, and they have a lot to work with.
-From how they move their tail to the noises they make with their beak, these bird body language basics will help you quack the case.
+From how they move their tails to the noises they make with their beaks, these bird body language basics will help you quack the case.

 Bird species like cockatoos and cockatiels have feathers on their head, which are often called the crown or crest, and they like to use these feathers to express themselves.
 But even birds without a crest can bob their head around to let you know what they're thinking.

-- Head bobbing: Head bobbing isn't a straightforward bird body language signal because it can mean a lot of different things.
+- Head bobbing: Head bobbing isn't a straightforward signal because it can mean a lot of different things.
 If it's getting close to feeding time, it might mean they're hungry (which is what baby birds do to tell their mother they're ready to eat).
 It could also be an attention-seeking behavior or a signal that they're excited or angry.

 - Crown up: If the feathers on your bird's head are up, it means they're excited about something.
 They might be ready to play, or they could be worked up and unhappy about something.
 You'll need to use other body clues to determine which one.